dswann101164/azure-noob-blog/posts/2025-11-03-azure-cost-optimization-complete-guide.md

 ### Big Win: Decommission Zombie Applications

-**This is where real savings happen**—not optimization, elimination.
+**This is where real savings happen**â€”not optimization, elimination.

 **Zombie app checklist**:
 - [ ] No deployments in 6+ months